21 Local Advertising Ideas to Grow Your Small Business

 - Getting above competitors in results

-Take control over your small business website’s position in local search results with Google local service ads.
+Take control over your small business website’s position in local search results by setting up Google local service ads.
 Even new businesses can appear at the top of results when they use pay-per-click (PPC) advertising on Google.

 7. Set Your Website Up for Local Advertising Success